MarsRon/konosuba-data/README.md

 This will create a `./data` directory which temporarily stores each chapter from Volume 1 to Volume 17 in text form.

-Then, the script will merge all the posts into `konosuba.txt` and also generate `konosuba-speech.txt` only from speeches.
+Then, the script will merge all the posts into `konosuba.txt` and also generate `konosuba-dialogue.txt` only from speeches.

 ## Acknowledgements